yegor256/blog/_drafts/_boss.md

 He would ask me for technical advice, to help him make his decisions.
 This is rather risky, because eventually you have to be responsible for the advice you give, especially if you are a lead developer or an architect.
-The best way to avoid the risk is to transfer responsibility to someone else.
+The best way to avoid this risk is to transfer responsibility to someone else.
 I was always trying to ask somebody in the team to help me: to analyze the problem and create a short email/report with pros and cons.
-Junior programmers usually are very interested in doing such a favor for someone more senior.
+Junior programmers are usually very interested in doing such a favor for someone more senior.
 Then, I just forwarded that email to the manager.
 Very soon he stopped coming to me for the analysis and asked the junior guys directly.

 **Emails**.
 Long email threads are very annoying especially in big teams.
 I never read them.
 You should not read them either, if you value your time.
-However, you can't just ignore them, because everybody will feel that you are either lazy or a sociopath.
+However, you can't just ignore them because everybody will feel that you are either lazy or a sociopath.
 Neither of which is in your favor.
-What I always did was pick up any message from the thread and reply to it, with a question.
+What I always did was pick up on any message from the thread and reply to it, with a question.
 It's called _trolling_.
-You provoke others to keep the conversation going, while you're not interested in it at all.
+You provoke others to keep the conversation going, even though you're not interested in it at all.
 A few emails like that a day and people will think that you're on top of everything in the team.

 **Coaching**.
-My manager would ask me time to time to train new programmers and to help them.
-This was very risky, since the new guys usually decided that I was their friend and would talk to me about everything, consuming my time.
+My manager would ask me every now and then to train new programmers and to help them out.
+This too was very risky, since the new guys usually decided that I was their friend and would talk to me about everything, consuming my time.
 To prevent this from happening I would always try to introduce them to somebody else&mdash;their new friend.
-Everybody, if they don't understand the consequences, is happy to talk to junior programmers and patronize them.
+Everybody, if they don't understand the consequences, is happy to talk to junior programmers and to patronize them.
 I just had to forward those juniors immediately to the right person.

 **Personal meetings**.
 This was the most annoying part of all: face-to-face meetings with the manager.
-He asked how happy I was in the team, what my plans were, what problems I saw, etc. I was not able to say "Well, I'm happy that you guys are still paying me and my biggest problem is that you annoy me from time to time."
+He asked how happy I was in the team, what my plans were, what problems I saw, etc. I was not able to say "Well, I'm happy that you guys are still paying me and my biggest problem is that you annoy me far too often."
 Instead I had to invent plans, ideas, problems, and things that I wasn't happy about.
 I always kept a list of such things ready, in case a manager ever called me for a meeting.